 Flipping back and forth between colors creates decision fatigue and as a result, sales are lost.

 Consider integrating a variant selector that shows the physical shoes to reduce a user’s need to switch back and forth between colors.

 Pilothouse Tip: The testimonials on Vessi’s product pages are easily lost at the bottom.
-We’d suggest moving them farther up the page so users have a better chance of seeing those five-star reviews. 🤩
+We’d suggest moving them farther up the page so users have a better chance of seeing those 5-star reviews 🤩

 For category pages, it’s important to make actions easy to understand and click.

 This page explains the product types and provides a selector that scrolls users down, but doesn’t display the products.